Krustyy03/Kruscord-Theme-BetterDiscord/README.md

 * Enable it in BetterDiscord themes settings.

 ## Known Issues
-<p align="left"> It's always better to be aware of the bugs beforehand rather than coming across them in an experience disrupting manner.</p>
 * Modal notifications (like BDFDB plugin updates) are not functinal.
 This is due to the title bar modifications.
 Fix: Theme must be disabled in order to interact with these modals.
 * Please inform me if you come across any bugs: Krustyy#3022

 ## Credits